anandpreshob/OHIF-AI/README.md

 💡 You can revisit any existing segment at any time by selecting it from the segmentation list — once selected, new prompts will continue refining that specific segmentation interactively.

-### Model Selection

-Choose which segmentation model to use:

-- **nnInteractive**: Supports all prompt types (point, scribble, lasso, bounding box)
-- **SAM2**: Currently supports positive/negative points and positive bounding boxes only

-💡 Based on preliminary internal testing, nnInteractive provides faster inference and generally feels more real-time and accurate in typical clinical image segmentation tasks.

 ---

 ## ⌨️ Keyboard Shortcuts